godaddy/tartufo-node/README.md

 ## Installing

-Run `npm install --save-dev tartufo-node` to install in your local project
+Run `npm install --save-dev @godaddy/tartufo-node` to install in your local project

 ## Example usage